 Even with minimal flying ability, they are borne on the wind from one tree to another during the mountain summer.

 Mountain Pine Beetles have a one year life cycle.
 In late summer (usually July-Aug in Rocky Mountain States) the newly hatched adults leave the tree of their metamorphosis, seeking out larger trees (usually over 13" diameter if possible) in the surrounding area.
 (In areas with heavy infestation, beetle hatchlings may take even smaller trees as pressure to get ANY tree increases).
 When the adults arrive, they begin tunnelling under the bark, lay eggs, which turn to larvae and live through the winter to produce more egg-laying adults to attack more trees.

 Colorado State University Extension services estimates that one infested tree will kill at least two and possibly more trees.
 Thus the exponential devastation occurs.

 With the exception of the actual beetle images, all pictures on this site are taken at or near our property near Estes Park, Colorado.
 It is our pride and joy - our sanctuary.

-We, personally, have chosen Verbenone above all other products to protect our own precious trees and the fantastic wildlife that depend on them.
+We, personally, have chosen Verbenone above all other products to protect our own precious trees and the fantastic wildlife that depends on them.

 Bulk packs come in foil packages with 10 pouches per package.
 10-packs cannot be split up and sold as individual pouches.
 Neighborhood Associations, Municipalities, other organizations: Take advantage of the bulk pricing and deep discounts by combining your orders.

-Beetles and other insects communicate using pheromones.
-Verbenone - a synthetic pheromone treatment for high value pine trees - replicates the beetle pheromone, sending a message that the tree is full and that the food supply is insufficient for additional beetles.
+Beetles and other insects communicate using pheromones scent signals.
+Verbenone - a synthetic pheromone treatment for high value pine trees - replicates the beetle pheromone.
+It sends a message that the tree is full and that the food supply is insufficient for additional beetles.
 Arriving beetles receive the "message" that they should look elsewhere for a suitable tree.
 They are not great flyers.
 Their search usually lasts longer than their stamina, and they die of exhaustion without finding a suitable home.